What is HTML <template> Tag?

 FAQs About HTML <template> Tag

-Q4: Does the <template> tag support attributes?
+Does the template tag support any attributes?